NevTrace-org/Easy-Connect/README.md

 ### External collaborators

 - **Pablo F. Burgueño (Advisor)**
   - Cofounder of NevTrace and a lawyer specializing in cybersecurity, privacy, and LegalTech law.
-He currently works as a lawyer and professor at ESIC.
-  - He is a member of INMERSIVA XR, DENAE, and ASEDA, as well as the data protection and cryptoasset spaces of the European Cybercrime Centre at Europol.
+  - He currently works as a lawyer and professor at ESIC, and he is a member of INMERSIVA XR, DENAE, and ASEDA, as well as the data protection and cryptoasset spaces of the European Cybercrime Centre at Europol.
   - **LinkedIn (+13,000 followers):** [Pablo F. Burgueño](https://www.linkedin.com/in/pablofb/)
   - **X (+8,000 followers):** [@pablofb](https://x.com/pablofb)
   - **Farcaster (+2,000 followers):** [@pablofb](https://warpcast.com/pablofb)